plasmaster09/multipurpose-data-storage/README.md

 These example prototype pages are published online via [the Github Pages site.](https://atcs-wang.github.io/inventory-webapp-01-static-prototypes/)

-As you write your HTML files on your computer, you'll want to see how they'd look in the browser.
-Here are 2 ways you can do that.
+However, as you write HTML files on your computer, you'll want to see how they'd look in the browser without having to publish them first.

+Here are 2 ways you can view your pages locally:
 1) Enter the *full file path* of your HTML file into the URL bar of your browser.
     - An easy way to get that path is to right-click the file in VSCode's Explorer and choose **"Copy Path"**; then paste it into your browser's URL bar.
     - Note that any changes to your file do not automatically update the page in the browser; refresh to see any updates.
 3) Install the VSCode Extension **"Live Server"**  (by Ritwick Dey).
 Then, right-click on your file and choose **"Open with Live Server"**.
-    - This runs a simple web server on your computer, serving files ONLY in the VSCode project folder.
+    - This starts a simple web server on your computer, serving files ONLY in the VSCode project folder.
+(Right-click on any HTML file and choose "Stop Live Server" to stop the server).
-    - This web server is only accessible locally: notice the URL contains the special "localhost" IP address (`127.0.0.1`).
+    - This web server is only accessible locally to your own web browser: notice the URL contains the special "localhost" IP address (`127.0.0.1`), which refers to your own computer.
+The port number after the colon (likely `5500`) refers to the specific server process.
     - The best part of Live Server is that any *changes to your HTML file will result in an automatic refresh to your browser page!*

 ## (1.4) Optional: Publishing your prototypes with Github Pages